 Architecture and Interior Decoration

 The architectural style is Byzantine, with the typical central dome about 80 feet high symbolizing Jesus Christ as head of the Church.
 On the fade, surmounting an arch which embraces the three main entrance doors, is found in relief the two-headed eagle which expresses the unity of the Byzantine State and the Church.
 It was the feeling of the early Byzantines that the Church would baptize the whole spirit and organization of society and the Emperor would provide for the physical welfare of the people as the vicar of God on Earth.

 Plans for the interior decoration were drawn up in 1965.
 As of this writing, the interior decoration of the sanctuary, the nave and the balcony has been completed; work remains to he done in the narthex (vestibule).
 Of the more than 90 icons in mosaic and in acrylic, all but two were executed by American-born mosaicist and painter Demetrios Dukas and the remaining two, by Basil Lefchick.
 The program was overseen by consulting Byzantinologists from Harvard University’s Dumbarton Oaks Center for Byzantine Studies in Washington, D.C., to assure that the scheme of the iconography, adapted from that of the churches in Constantinople after 843 A.D. (when the Iconoclastic Controversy had finally ended with the return of icons in churches), is authentically represented.
 The combined seating capacity of the nave and the balcony is nearly 1000.

-Saint Sophia Cathedral will be formally consecrated after completion of the decoration program in a ceremony during which the relics (bones) of a saint are placed in the altar to commemorate the Early Church’s worship in the catacombs.
+Saint Sophia Cathedral was consecrated on May 10, 2015, after completion of the decoration program in a ceremony during which the relics (bones) of a saint are placed in the altar to commemorate the Early Church’s worship in the catacombs.
 Please click here for more details.

 Construction of an education center began in 2003 and was dedicated on September 16, 2004.
 It is an extension of and integral with the Cathedral and contains classrooms for the Sunday School, a library, a ballroom and glass encased atrium for social functions.
 It has the same architectural style as the Cathedral and bears the name Frosene Education Center after philanthropist and major donor FroseneTrakaliotis Michels.